1 Chronicles 11

 Introduction

-First Chronicles 11 marks a dramatic turning point in the Chronicler's narrative.
-After nine chapters of genealogies and the brief account of Saul's death in chapter 10, the story now leaps directly to David's coronation over all Israel at Hebron.
-This chapter parallels 2 Samuel 5:1-10 and 2 Samuel 23:8-39, but with characteristic differences that reveal the Chronicler's theological priorities.
-Most notably, the Chronicler omits entirely the seven-year period during which David reigned only over Judah while Ish-bosheth ruled the north (as recorded in 2 Samuel 2:1-11 and 2 Samuel 3:1-5).
-For the Chronicler, David's kingship begins with the whole nation united -- a theological statement about what Israel was meant to be.
+First Chronicles 11 marks a turn in the narrative.
+After nine chapters of genealogies and the brief report of Saul's death in chapter 10, the story moves directly to David's coronation over all Israel at Hebron.
+The chapter parallels 2 Samuel 5:1-10 and 2 Samuel 23:8-39, but the differences matter.
+The Chronicler omits the seven years when David ruled only Judah while Ish-bosheth held the north (as recorded in 2 Samuel 2:1-11 and 2 Samuel 3:1-5).
+In Chronicles, David's kingship begins with a united people.
+That is a theological claim about what Israel was meant to be.

-The chapter divides into three major movements: David's anointing by all Israel and his capture of Jerusalem (vv.
-1-9), followed by the exploits of his elite warriors known as the Three (vv.
-10-19), and then a broader catalogue of the mighty men who surrounded him (vv.
+The chapter falls into three movements: David's anointing by all Israel and his capture of Jerusalem (vv.
+1-9), the exploits of his elite warriors known as the Three (vv.
+10-19), and a broader catalogue of the mighty men who surrounded him (vv.
 20-47).
-The repeated phrase "all Israel" underscores the Chronicler's vision of national unity under the Davidic monarchy.
-The warriors listed here are not merely military heroes but the foundation of a kingdom that will ultimately build the temple -- the Chronicler's ultimate concern.
-Joab, the Thirty, and the Three together represent a community gathered around God's chosen king, a pattern that the post-exilic audience was called to emulate around their own restored worship.
+The repeated phrase "all Israel" underscores the Chronicler's concern for unity under the Davidic king.
+These warriors are more than military heroes.
+They form the human structure of the kingdom that will eventually build the temple, the Chronicler's central concern.
+Joab, the Three, and the Thirty together form a community gathered around God's chosen king, a pattern the post-exilic audience was meant to recognize in its restored worship.

 All Israel Anoints David King (vv.
 1-3)